MicrosoftDocs/VBA-Docs/api/Publisher.fillformat.textureoffsetx.md

 - vbapb10.chm2359573
 ms.prod: publisher
 ms.assetid: 8023af14-0155-0387-9af7-5f7a8ea557b4
-ms.date: 06/08/2017
+ms.date: 06/07/2019
 localization_priority: Normal
 ---

 # FillFormat.TextureOffsetX property (Publisher)

-Returns or sets a  **Long** that specifies the horizontal offset of the texture from the origin in points.
+Returns or sets a **Long** that specifies the horizontal offset of the texture from the origin in [points](../language/glossary/vbe-glossary.md#point).
 Read/write.

 ## Syntax